the-power-of-trust/installer-script/README.md

 # The Power of Trust — how to run a node
 Just get and run the auto-installer script
 > Installer should be run under the `root` user.
-A special `pot` user will be created first and all the installation process will be done under that user and inside the `/home/pot` (`/Users/pot`) dir.
+A special `potrust` user will be created first and all the installation process will be done under that user and inside the `/home/potrust` (`/Users/potrust`) dir.
-For the sake of security all the working processes will be run only under the `pot` user.
+For the sake of security all the working processes will be run only under the `potrust` user.

 * On **Ubuntu / Debian**
-	`wget goo.gl/FmrbSi -qO pot_install.sh --no-check-certificate`
+	`wget goo.gl/qV9Z1k -qO potrust_install.sh --no-check-certificate`
 	and then
-	`bash pot_install.sh -no_cron_tasks` — for occasional use
+	`bash potrust_install.sh -no_cron_tasks` — for occasional use
-	`bash pot_install.sh` — for running a supernode with opened external port
+	`bash potrust_install.sh` — for running a supernode with opened external port

 	Check the output for any errors and read the final notes.
 	If something went wrong and `localhost:3070` doesn't work for you — let's try [the detailed step-by-step instruction](detailed step-by-step instruction.md).